Cephaleuros parasiticus: Management

-The use of mechanical tea harvesters can increases the losses caused by this pathogen, as wounds on the plants allows for aggravated pathogenesis and eventual loss of the plant.
+The use of mechanical tea harvesters can increase the losses caused by this pathogen, as wounds on the plants allow for aggravated pathogenesis and eventual loss of the plant.
 As an algae, various agents including detergents and fungicides are mostly ineffective in controlling the disease.
 A mixture of urea and muriate of potash can also be applied via spraying.
 Tolerant cultivars are also being developed to reduce loss, although no resistant cultivars currently exist.
 Cultural practices such as eliminating weed shade and maintaining soil health have also been mentioned as important for the management of C. parasiticus.
 The mechanism of resistance from potash spraying is related to vigorous plant growth, as potash is an important nutrient for tea plants.
-The use of potash in conjunction with bordeaux spraying reduced the severity of the disease impact on crop yields.
+The use of potash in conjunction with bordeaux spraying reduced the severity of the algae's impact on crop yields.
 This is supported by findings that vigorous growth in young plants reduces the severity of an infection.
-Spraying with copper based fungicides up to three times throughout the summer, especially as the alga sporulates, will control the disease.
+Spraying with copper-based fungicides up to three times throughout the summer, especially as the alga sporulates, can control the disease.
 Pruning infected branches can also help plants recover.